 At a quick glance, a lower age of consent for sex seems to correlates somewhat with lower teen pregnancy rates.
-A close look at the developed parts of the world will show that it is actually sex education and access to contraception which attributes to lowered pregnancy rates.
+A close look at the developed parts of the world will show that it is actually sex education and access to contraception that attributes to lowered pregnancy rates and whether parents need to get that baby gear ready.
 The first-world-countries with lower ages of consent usually have a more rigorous standard for healthy sex education and contraception access.

 Looking at countries like China and India throws us for a loop though.
 With similar populations and geographic placement their pregnancy rates couldn’t be more different.
 China has had stringent one-child-policies for a while now.
 This lead to the unfortunate increase in abortions of female fetuses.
 China’s policies and attitudes are changing for the better now – and they’re able to keep teen pregnancy at bay as well.
 India on the other-hand has had extreme population booms the last few decades much attributed to the lack of sex education and contraception for small village populations.